ecmwf/thermofeel/docs/guide/heatindex.rst

 The method of this index uses a multiple regression and Apparent Temperature's calculation of relative humidity.

+Here we have two methods Heat Index Simplified and Heat Index Adjusted.
+As is set out by https://www.wpc.ncep.noaa.gov/html/heatindex_equation.shtml \

+We carry out the calculation in farenheit and then convert to celcius in keeping \
+with the other thermal indicies in this library.

 How To Use
 ======================================
 You need 2m temperature in kelvin and optional relative humidity